-The Endangered Species Act of 1973 was enacted to protect plant and animal species considered to be in danger of extinction.
+The Endangered Species Act of 1973, as amended (16 U.S.C.
+1531 et seq) was enacted to protect plant and animal species considered to be in danger of extinction.
 The ESA affords legal protection to species listed as endangered and threatened, including protection of their habitats.
 The ESA requires federal agencies to undertake affirmative action to protect and restore populations of listed threatened and endangered species and to prevent proposed and candidate species from being listed.
 The USFWS of the Department of the Interior and the National Oceanic and Atmospheric Association's (NOAA) National Marine Fisheries Service share responsibility for administration of the ESA of 1973.
-On October 20, 2005, NPS consulted with the USFWS and NOAA-Fisheries to identify any endangered or threatened species within the proposed project area.
-A response was received on November 10, 2005 stating that none of the federally endangered or threatened species under the USFWS jurisdiction is known to occur within Anacostia Park (appendix A).
+In 2005, NPS consulted with the USFWS and NOAA-Fisheries to identify any endangered or threatened species within the proposed project area.
+In response, USFWS sent a letter on November 10, 2005 stating that none of the federally endangered or threatened species under the USFWS jurisdiction is known to occur within Anacostia Park (appendix A).
 Therefore, no biological assessment or further section 7 consultation with the USFWS is required.
-A response was received from NOAA-Fisheries on November 22, 2005 stating that the endangered shortnose sturgeon (Acipenser brevirostrum) has been documented in the Potomac River.
-Transient shortnose sturgeon may occur in the Anacostia River; however, the types of activities associated with this project would not affect the shortnose sturgeon.
-No further section 7 consultation would be required (appendix A).
-A second consultation letter was sent to the USFWS on December 22, 2009 explaining that after initial consultation it was determined that an EIS was necessary for the wetland and goose management plan.
+NOAA-Fisheries also sent a letter on November 22, 2005 stating that the endangered shortnose sturgeon (Acipenser brevirostrum) has been documented in the Potomac River.
+Transient shortnose sturgeon may occur in the Anacostia River; however, the NPS determined that the types of activities associated with this project would not adversely affect the shortnose sturgeon.

+The NPS also sent a consultation letter to the USFWS on December 22, 2009 explaining that subsequent to the initial consultation with USFWS, NPS determined that an EIS was necessary for the wetland and resident Canada goose management plan.
 The letter further described the project.
 A response was received on January 6, 2010 stating that except for the occasional transient individuals, no federally listed endangered or threatened species are known to exist within the project impact area and no further section 7 consultation is required (appendix A).
-Therefore, impacts to shortnose sturgeon as a result of the no action alternative and all action alternatives are expected to be no effect.